mr-ansar/layer-cake/doc/source/downloading-the-demonstrations.rst

 	$ git clone https://github.com/mr-ansar/layer-cake-demos.git

-There are three sub-folders within the git repo, one for each of the concurrency techniques presented, plus a folder for a testing client.
+There are three demo sub-folders within the git repo, one for each of the concurrency techniques presented, plus a folder for a testing client.
 Each of the concurrency folders contains a small set of files with names starting with ``test_server``, ``test_function`` and ``test_worker``.
 The server file is the main module and the other files support the main module.
 All of these files have a numeric suffix (e.g. ``test_server_1.py``) marking their position in the series of implementations.